Creating an agent submission pack for fiction is reasonably simple, with clear guidelines. But nonfiction book proposals can be a little trickier.

 - pay you royalties if and when your advance is ‘earned out’ by book sales.

-- Angle: How does your book differ from everything else that’s out there?
-Why is the particular angle you bring feel urgent, necessary and compelling?
+How does your book differ from everything else that’s out there?
+Why does the particular angle you bring feel urgent, necessary and compelling?

-- Platform: What platform do you have to generate publicity or visibility for your book?
-Answers might include large followings on social media, or a regular broadcast presence, or a position as columnist on a major national newspaper or magazine.
+What platform do you have to generate publicity or visibility for your book?
+Answers might include large followings on social media, a regular broadcast presence, or a position as a columnist in a major national newspaper or magazine.

 All that is to look at your proposal from a publisher’s point of view, but they have to think about things from a readers’ perspective as well.
 So they will also want to know:

-- Detailed subject matter: What is your book actually about?
+What is your book actually about?
 It’s all very well to say (for example), that your book will be a history of Rome.
 And good – that’s clearly the kind of subject matter for which there is a perennial market.
-But what will be the actual, detailed, chapter by chapter content?
-You need to be able to outline that content, and do so in a way that will make sense to someone who has little prior knowledge of Rome’s history.
+But what will the actual, detailed, chapter by chapter content be?

-Those questions have to be answered by the proposal you offer to the publisher or (normally, in the first instance) to a literary agent.
-In effect, your proposal will simply go through these questions one at a time and answer them in a way that will give the strongest possible reassurance to the people holding the checkbook.
+These questions have to be answered by the proposal you offer to the publisher/literary agent.
+In effect, your proposal will simply go through these questions one at a time and answer them in a way that will give the strongest possible reassurance to the people holding the chequebook.

 What Should Be In Your Book Proposal: